 Olapic Backend for Diamond Candles

 The challenge that Olapic solves is low friction multi-channel collection and structuring of photo content.

 The challenge that lies ahead for Olapic and anyone else that can get the low friction collection part down is then how do we maimize measurable incremental value out of each piece of content.

 Are ecommerce growth hackers measuring and iterating on increasing user generated content participation at multiple touch points across the product lifecycle?

 - For each piece of content are systems set in place to be amplifying that content, beyond even organic distribution with tools like Facebook sponsored stories?

 - Do you know each shared photo that is distributed via network x brings an additional $y in revenue as well as resulting effects on lifetime customer value (LFCV)?

-Beyond the user activation and engagement elements of participating with a brand and creating and sharing content, which easily have measurable and causal relationships, does the company of the future not have any paid direct marketing in the same way that an Instagram or Pinterest isn't running PPC campaigns and media buys?
+Beyond the user activation and engagement elements of participating with a brand and creating and sharing content, which easily has measurable and causal relationships, does the company of the future not have any paid direct marketing in the same way that an Instagram or Pinterest isn’t running PPC campaigns and media buys?

 It’s an exciting time for new brands to create new things that people care about and encourage those people to share that excitement with people like them.

-What companies do you think make the cut with doing some interesting things, particularly physical product good companies?
+What companies do you think would make the cut with doing some interesting things, particularly physical product good companies?